Does your partner always tell you they are ‘too busy?’

 This brings us to our first point: no matter how busy a person gets, they will find time for people who matter to them.

 Even business owner Nicole Smartt recommends active entrepreneurs like her continue spending quality time with loved ones to avoid work burnout and feelings of isolation.

 Even if it’s just a short phone call, an email, or a quick lunch date, your partner should carve hours in a day necessary to cultivate the relationship.

 2. Modern Technology Is On Your Side

-If he doesn’t have credits but is eating out at a bistro with a WiFi connection, he can send you an SMS through Skype or WhatsApp.
+If he doesn’t have service but is eating out at a bistro with a Wi-Fi connection, he can send you an SMS through Skype or WhatsApp.

 Aside from our smartphones, we have other gadgets at our disposal to communicate with anyone across the globe in a fraction of a second.